Investing Investing Basics

 Mining stocks

-Similar to investing in gold ETFs, you also have the option to skip the bundling and go straight to individual stocks.
-The thought is that the stocks of companies involved in gold mining or production could follow the same price trend as gold itself.
+Similar to investing in gold ETFs, you can skip the bundling and go straight to individual stocks.
+Experts believe that the stocks of companies involved in gold mining or production follow the same price trend as gold itself.
 Consider these gold stocks you can invest in.

 Gold IRA